2025–26 ACF Fiorentina season

-The 2025–26 season is the 99th season in the history of ACF Fiorentina, and the club's 22nd consecutive season in the Italian top flight.
-In addition to the domestic league, the club is participating in the Coppa Italia and the UEFA Conference League.
+The 2025–26 season was the 99th season in the history of ACF Fiorentina, and the club's 22nd consecutive season in the Italian top flight.
+In addition to the domestic league, the club participated in the Coppa Italia and the UEFA Conference League.

 On 30 May 2025, head coach Raffaele Palladino resigned, despite the club extending his contract to 2027 just several weeks prior.
-Fiorentina thus hired former manager Stefano Pioli, who had previously been the head coach at Al-Nassr.
+Fiorentina thus hired former manager Stefano Pioli, who had previously been the head coach at Saudi Arabian side Al-Nassr.